andreaskaris/selinux-training/files/steps/11/description.md

      semanage fcontext -a -t etc_t  '/test(/.*)?'

+5. You can list all custom changes to fcontexts with:

+     semanage fcontext -C -l

-5. Use `restorecon` to relabel all files and directories under /test:
+6. Use `restorecon` to relabel all files and directories under /test:

      restorecon -Rv /test

+7. And list the SELinux labels of /test/b/c:

+     ls -alZ /test/b/c